Lahrlahr/aimo2/README.md

 **Method**:

-* We use 15 samples for one question, and aggregate their answers by self-consistency.
-Note that we don't necessarily aggregate the answers of all samples, see [discussions below](#question-level-answer-aggregation--early-stopping) for more details.
+* Initially, we use 15 samples for one question, and aggregate their answers by self-consistency.
+  * Note that we don't necessarily aggregate the answers of all samples, see [discussions below](#question-level-answer-aggregation--early-stopping) for more details.
+  * Note that we decrease the number of samples when there is limited time left, see [discussions below](#speed-hyperparameter-adjusting) for more details.
 * We use the commonly used code-based reasoning: (1) Prompt the model to provide Python code to solve the problem; (2) Extract Python code from the output, create a subprocess to execute the code; (3) Extract the answer from the execution results.
 * We use two types of prompts - a CoT prompt and a Code prompt.
 Among 15 samples, 7 samples use the CoT prompt and 8 samples use the Code prompt: